AWahba1/School_API/README.md

 # SchoolDemo

-A mini CRUD web app for a school system
+- A mini Restful CRUD API for a school system developed using .Net Core and C# along with Entity Framework.